Child & Adolescent Psychiatry

 In addition to patient care and research, we also train healthcare professionals to become mental health specialists.
 We are committed to helping decrease the national shortage of child and adolescent mental health providers.

-Our Community-Linked Mental Health Services program works with Chicago Public Schools.
+The Center for Childhood Resilience works with Chicago Public Schools.
 Our expert staff teach a curriculum on social and emotional coping skills and help schools integrate behavioral health services into their efforts to help students, as well as training school professionals in how to address trauma in youth.

 Our mental health specialists treat children and adolescents for a wide variety of mental health conditions.
 See a list of all of the conditions we treat.